-A homeowner in Ormond Beach, Florida called us because he has these concerns about his driveway.
+A homeowner in Ormond Beach, FL, contacted Florida Foundation Authority because he has these concerns about his driveway.

-A homeowner in Deland, FL has a concrete patio slab he was concerned about.
+A homeowner in Deland, FL, had a concrete patio slab he was concerned about.
 It was settling and cracking due to an insufficient footing and soil erosion.
-The concrete slab was also on a small slope that was gradually wearing away.
+The concrete slab alsow was on a small slope that was gradually wearing away.

 He explained that we could use the PolyLevel system to fix and protect the concrete patio.
 This system involves injecting a specialized foam under the slab to lift it to the desired height.
-The foam hardens within 20 minutes and has been proven to last indefinitely -- all while being recyclable and environmentally friendly!
+The foam hardens within 15 minutes, has been proven to last indefinitely, and is recyclable and environmentally friendly!

-Our crew, led by Mike McDonald, performed the installation and was able to make the patio even and fill in the cracks to prevent further wash-out under the slab.
+Foreman Mike McDonald and his crew performed the installation.
+They were able to make the patio even and fill in the cracks to prevent further wash-out under the slab.

 The homeowner is very happy with the restored beauty of his patio and removal of tripping hazards.